cynthialmy/cynthialmy.github.io/connect.md

 subtitle: Why you'd want to grab a coffee with me
 ---

-👋 Hi, I'm Cynthia Li, a passionate Software Engineer and Product Manager with a knack for transforming complex data into compelling stories and innovative products.
+👋 Hi, I'm Cynthia Li, a passionate Software & AI Engineer with a knack for transforming complex data into compelling stories and innovative products.
 With a rich academic background in Computer Science and Structural Engineering, I've navigated through diverse roles, each teaching me the value of data-driven decision-making and strategic thinking.

 ## My journey